 Rental Property Trends

 A big trend in rental apartments is happening, but isn’t being reported as it should be.
-It represents a significant threat to many urban landlords and a change in the rental apartment landscape.
+It represents a significant threat to many urban landlords and is altering the rental property landscape.

 Covid 19 in community, office and transit, retail shutdowns and business closures with lost income, persistent high rents, high taxes, political polarism, work at home freedom, violent protests, wicked summer heat and humidity, defunding the police, and surging crime rates is causing an exodus of renters and homeowners in America’s big cities.